 Preclinical tests include in vitro and in vivo evaluation of the product candidate, its chemistry, formulation and stability, and animal studies to assess potential safety and efficacy.
 Certain preclinical tests must be conducted in compliance with good laboratory practice regulations.
 Violations of these regulations can, in some cases, lead to invalidation of the studies, requiring them to be replicated.
 After laboratory analysis and preclinical testing, testing, a sponsor files an Investigational New Drug application, or IND, to begin human testing.
 Typically, a manufacturer conducts a three-phase human clinical testing program which itself is subject to numerous laws and regulatory requirements, including adequate monitoring, reporting, record keeping and informed consent.
 In Phase I, small clinical trials are conducted to determine the safety and proper dose ranges of our product candidates.
 In Phase II, clinical trials are conducted to assess safety and gain preliminary evidence of the efficacy of our product candidates.
 In Phase III, clinical trials are conducted to provide sufficient data for the statistically valid evidence of safety and efficacy.
-The time and expense required for us to perform this clinical testing can vary and is substantial.
-We cannot be certain that we will successfully complete Phase I, Phase II or Phase III testing of our product candidates within any specific time period, if at all.
+The time and expense required for us to perform this clinical testing of our product candidates within any specific time period, if at all.
 Furthermore, the FDA, the Institutional Review Board responsible for approving and monitoring the clinical trials at a given site, the Data Safety Monitoring Board, where one is used, or we may suspend the clinical trials at any time on various grounds, including a finding that subjects or patients are exposed to unacceptable health risk.